flyingmachine/brave-clojure-web/content/java.md

             * System: getenv, exit, etc
     * the ops perspective
         * what it means to execute a java program (bytecode, jvm)
+        * JVM as a platform (lots of library, analogous to GNU on linux)
         * compiling to bytecode
         * classpath
         * the ecosystem around java programs